C# nullable types

 It is possible to scope nullable context to a C# file using a compiler directive.

-A nullable value type T?
+A nullable value type, denoted as T?

-value type bool?
+its underlying value type T

-variable can be assigned one of true
+variable can hold one

 ,